 When you’re craving something elegant and spectacular, yet simple to make, the red velvet cake is the perfect choice.
 With velvety layers, vibrant color, and smooth frosting, this dessert impresses at any event.

-- Grated milk chocolate or cocoa powder1 tbsp
+- 1 tbsp grated milk chocolate or cocoa powder

 - Take good quality wheat flour and combine it with baking soda.
 Add baking powder, grated chocolate, or cocoa powder.
 Mix.